 Having a baby is a beautiful but an intensely tiring experience.
 After you’ve given birth, going for a jog is the last thing you’ll want to do.
 But as the weeks go on, you might feel keen to move your body more, especially if you were used to exercising before having your baby.

 Exercising after giving birth has numerous benefits.
-It boosts your energy levels; protects you from aches and pains; improves your mental health and sense of emotional wellbeing; increases your strength and stamina; helps incontinence issues by regaining pelvic floor function and encourages your body return to how it was before more quickly.
+It boosts your energy levels; protects you from aches and pains; improves your mental health and sense of emotional wellbeing.
+It increases your strength, stamina, and helps incontinence issues by regaining pelvic floor function and encourages your body return to how it was more quickly.
 Exercise can also improve the quality of your sleep – essential when you’re only getting a few hours a night!